esaio/pplog-mcp-server/README.en.md

 - `get-poem` - Retrieve a poem by ID
 - `search-poems` - Search poems with advanced query syntax (date filtering, AND/OR operators, exclusion, etc.)
-- `create-poem` - Create a new poem with optional image attachment
+- `create-poem` - Create a new poem

 ## MCP Client Configuration